rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 ### 6.1 The LaaS Value Proposition

-P1's business model extends naturally from corrections-as-a-service (Polaris RTK subscriptions) to **Location as a Service (LaaS)**—providing accurate, continuous position for any asset, anywhere, through a unified platform.
+P1's business model extends naturally from corrections-as-a-service (Polaris RTK subscriptions) to **Location as a Service (LaaS)**, providing accurate, continuous position for any asset, anywhere, through a unified platform.

 | What P1 Provides | Customer Outcome |
 |------------------|------------------|